International Environment Court Coalition

 Some of the world’s most precious ecosystems and vulnerable communities are at risk from irresponsible industrial activity, resource extraction and the accelerating impacts of climate change — with the powerful entities responsible too often evading liability for the harm they cause.

-The International Court for the Environment Coalition is calling for the creation of a new international environmental court to hold these actors accountable, strengthen global environmental laws and promote cooperation across borders for environmental justice.
+The International Environment Court Coalition is calling for the creation of a new international environmental court to hold these actors accountable, strengthen global environmental laws and promote cooperation across borders for environmental justice.

 Our goal is to radically reimagine environmental law and its institutions for a future where the Earth's systems thrive for generations to come.